Canon 100D vs Fujifilm X70

 The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2016.
 The 100D is a DSLR, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Fujifilm X70

-The physical size and weight of the Canon 100D and the Fujifilm X70 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Fujifilm X70.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X70 are weather-sealed.